 Under absolute advantage, the trade is not mutual and reciprocal.
-On the other hand, the comparative advantage theory is mutual and reciprocal
+On the other hand, the comparative advantage theory is mutual and reciprocal.

 Absolute Advantage vs Comparative Advantage: Which is Better?

-There is often a doubt that if it is possible for a country to have a comparative advantage without having an absolute advantage.
+There is often a doubt that it is possible for a country to have a comparative advantage without having an absolute advantage.
 The fact is that the whole concept of comparative advantage is the real reason why countries do trade.
-Even if a country does not have the resources to have an absolute advantage in producing or manufacturing something, they can still engage in international trade and benefit from it via the concept of comparative advantage.
+Even if a country does not have the resources to have an absolute advantage in producing or manufacturing something, it can still engage in international trade and benefit from it via the concept of comparative advantage.